spokestack/spokestack.io/content/docs/React Native/getting-started.md

 <string>Speech recognition is used to translate user voice input into text for further processing.</string>
 ```

-Apple manages the various demands on an iOS devices audio system via [audio sessions](https://developer.apple.com/library/archive/documentation/Audio/Conceptual/AudioSessionProgrammingGuide/Introduction/Introduction.html).
+Apple manages the various demands on an iOS device's audio system via [audio sessions](https://developer.apple.com/library/archive/documentation/Audio/Conceptual/AudioSessionProgrammingGuide/Introduction/Introduction.html).
 See their documentation for more details, but here's the minimum configuration you'll need in order to record user speech.
 A good place for it is your `AppDelegate`'s `application(_:didFinishLaunchingWithOptions)` method.

 Given that, and remembering to remove Flipper as discussed earlier, your `AppDelegate.m` should look similar to this: